-16.16.3 Integrated Residential Development - Residential Sub-Zone
+16.16.3 Integrated Residential Development and Retirement Facilities- Residential Sub-Zone

-All integrated residentail development in the Residential Sub-Zone 3 should be designed, arranged and laid out to be consistent with the Maps 1-3, 6-7 and 8, figures 10 - 11 herein, and in general accordance with the following guidelines:
+All integrated residential development or retirement facilities in the Residential Sub-Zone 3 should be designed, arranged and laid out to be consistent with the Maps 1-3, 6-7 and 8, figures 10 - 11 herein, and in general accordance with the following guidelines:

-- The Green Network shown on Structure Plan Estuary Estates Maps 6 and 7 and should be implemented at the time of initial development so that it becomes functionally available as early as possible. - The road network, public connections and amenity plantings must be developed in an integrated manner at each stage of development so that the overall connectivity outcomes for the Green Network are secured. - Structure planting and ground level landscaping should relate to the scale of the residential buildings and preserve day lighting and solar access. - The development should be sensitive to the existing and anticipated residential amenity values of the Sub-Zone. - The majority of uUnits should be oriented so that they overlook the public street or the Green Network. - Where a common pedestrian entrance is provided to a building comprising a number of units, the entrance should be clearly visible and accessible from a public street. - Fences and boundary walls (or hedges) facing the public street or Green Network should not exceed 1.2m in height so as to enable people in the development to see out to the street/Green Network from ground floor habitable rooms. - The development should achieve an integrated design theme through consistency of façade treatments, including articulation, window and door proportions, design feature materials and colours.
+- The Green Network shown on Structure Plan Estuary Estates Maps 6 and 7 and should be implemented at the time of initial development so that it becomes functionally available as early as possible. - The road network, public connections and amenity plantings must be developed in an integrated manner at each stage of development so that the overall connectivity outcomes for the Green Network are secured - Structure planting and ground level landscaping should relate to the scale of the residential buildings and preserve day lighting and solar access. - The development should be sensitive to the existing and anticipated residential amenity values of the Sub-Zone. - The majority of Units should be oriented, through the placement of doors, windows and balconies, so that they overlook the public street or the Green Network, any adjoining public open space, and the cycle and walking trail shown on the Structure Plan. - Where a common pedestrian entrance is provided to a building comprising a number of units, the entrance should be clearly visible and accessible from a public street. - Fences and boundary walls (or hedges) facing the public street or Green Network should not exceed 1.2m in height so as to enable people in the development to see out to the street/Green Network from ground floor habitable rooms. - The development should achieve an integrated design theme through consistency of façade treatments, including articulation, window and door proportions, design feature materials and colours.
 The development should also create visual character and variety through variation in building form and materials, and modulating the built form. - The main living areas and outdoor space of each unit shall be designed to achieve an acceptable level of privacy and good sunlight access.
-Preferably, outdoor living space is located behind the dwelling unit (except when the allotment and unit face north) - Private open space should be located designed and screened to maximise privacy from other units. - Fences abutting the road network and public space should be as permeable as possible without compromising the privacy of private spaces. - A variety of house types and size should be created.
-These may include detached houses, apartment buildings, duplex houses, and terraced housing.
+Preferably, outdoor living space is located behind the dwelling unit (except when the allotment and unit face north) - Private open space should be located designed and screened to maximise privacy from other units. - ences abutting the road network and public space should be as permeable as possible without compromising the privacy of private spaces.